bofh69/encrusted/README.md

 ### Notes
 - Currently only supports v3 zcode files (most of Infocom's library, really)
 - Saves games in the Quetzal format
+- Zork 1, 2 and 3 can be downloaded from http://www.infocom-if.org/downloads/downloads.html

 ### License
 MIT